gray-c/facility_search_documentation/Facility_build/html/_sources/Getting_Started.rst.txt

 -  Has a combination of filters and querries
 -  A facility search result bears a number of information about it.
 -  Pulls data about a facility from both KHMFL and DHIS2 and gives one report
--  Has a graphical presentation for name conflicts in information present in DHIS2 and KMHFL.
+-  Has a report on name conflicts according to information present in DHIS2 and KMHFL.
--  Has a graphical presentation for Code conflicts in information present in DHIS2 and KMHFL.
+-  Has a report on Code conflicts according to information present in DHIS2 and KMHFL.